In-Kind Benefits (Fringe Benefits) 2020

 - Date of issue

-These benefits refer to earnings, usually from employment, other than in cash, as part of compensation for work (examples: free or subsidised meals, accommodation, company car, etc.), which are a portion of employment income.
+These benefits refer to earnings, usually from employment, other than in cash, as part of compensation for work (examples: accommodation, company car, etc.), which are a portion of employment income.

 The value of benefits received from an employer is included in the employee's taxable income.
 The valuation of benefits in kind varies year to year because of differences in costs to employer, market value, etc.